 How To Practice Kindness and Compassion

-That situation or some variation can happen any time and can lead to a big fight that neither of us really want.
+That situation or some variation can happen at any time and can lead to a big fight that neither of us really want.
 When love is kind in marriage it requires one partner to be wise enough to see the oncoming fight and sidestep it.

 Sometimes I am a wise spouse, sometimes it’s him.